gerardo5797/BigDataProcessingSpark/README.md

 Build two different ML models (Linear Regression and Decision Tree) using Spark ML pipelines to predict the Total fare amount of a trip:
 Use all data except Apr 2022 to train and validate your models Use the RMSE score to assess your models.
-Choose your best model.
-Predicr the Apr 2022 trips and calculate the RMSE on your predictions.
+Predict the Apr 2022 trips and calculate the RMSE on your predictions.